 March 26, 2025

-The decision to make repairs, replacements, or perform full-scale remodels of a commercial kitchen takes several factors into consideration.
-It requires you take a moment, step back, and review your options.
+The decision to make repairs, replacements, or perform full-scale remodels of a commercial kitchen is sometimes tricky.
+It requires you take a moment and step back.
 Walk through your kitchen as if you’re seeing it for the first time.
 Are the aisles cluttered?
+Are the ovens struggling to keep up with demand?
 Does the layout make sense for your workflow?
-Is your booster water heater struggling to keep up with demands?
-Compare repair costs to a new unit, consider future repairs, and move forward based on budget and risk.
+Here’s our decision guide.

 Safety is number one.
-If any of your kitchen equipment is a hazard, it could be putting your staff in danger and it’s time to repair or replace it.
-Keeping your equipment in safe working condition is a non-negotiable.
-Dovetailing with safety is compliance.
+If any of your kitchen equipment is a hazard—whether it’s leaking or sparking up, it could be putting your staff in danger and it’s time to repair or replace it.
+Keeping your equipment in safe working condition is non-negotiable.

-Compliance is a key part of any commercial kitchen or restaurant.
-Your equipment needs to be health code compliant, otherwise your kitchen won’t pass health inspections.
+Compliance is a key part of your equipment and supplies evaluation.
+If your equipment isn’t health code compliant, your facility won’t pass health inspections.

 Ovens, refrigeration systems, and dishwasher booster heaters all require a lot of energy.
 Outdated kitchen equipment can drive up utility costs.
 Review manufacturer specifications and evaluate the energy consumption of your existing appliances.
 Is your facility up to modern standards?
 If not, new equipment could be a worthwhile investment.

-For your dishwashing room, Hubbell offers several energy-saving booster water heater options tailored to your needs.
-Hubbell tankless booster heaters deliver on-demand hot water, meaning they only heat water when needed.
-They are an ideal and efficient solution for applications with variable or intermittent hot water use.
+For your dishwashing room, Hubbell tankless booster heaters deliver on-demand hot water, meaning they only heat water when needed.
+They are an ideal solution for applications with variable or intermittent hot water use.

 Hubbell electric dishwasher booster heaters have small tanks (3, 6, or 16 gallons).
 They maintain a small, preheated reservoir of water, delivering high-temperature water on demand and rapidly reheating its supply.
 While they have some standby heat loss, they are preferred in high-use commercial settings for their efficiency.